Markup

 ></script>

-The data-markup-widget="true" attribute is required — it's how the bootstrap finds its own <script> tag.
+data-markup-widget="true" is required — it's how the bootstrap finds its own <script> tag (since document.currentScript is null for type="module").

 Path B — Vanilla JS / TypeScript (any bundler)